ramiror/spanglish/README.md

 Trout | Not legit
 I glue it a look | I check it
 They have the t-shirt put | They are committed
+The guy is re handle | The guy is over excited

 ## English -> Spanish